-To do this we aim to spur student reflection on the nature of citizenship while increasing student understanding of politics and the theories developed to make sense of politics and policy issues.
-Central to our educational mission is to create the opportunity for students to engage in experiential learning in political, governmental, and related settings.
+To do this we spur student reflection on civic membership while increasing student understanding of the definitions, theories, and approaches political scientists use to make sense of politics, power dynamics, and policy issues.
+We strive to create opportunities for students to engage in experiential learning in political, governmental, and related settings.

-The end-goal of a political science major is to create active, engaged citizens capable of being lifelong learners.
+The end goal of a political science major is to create active, engaged members of society capable of being lifelong learners promoting the public good.

 We operationalize these goals through the political science major.
 Each of the goals listed below matches one of the requirements of the major and connects directly with one or more courses approved for that part of the major.

-- A more in-depth, sophisticated understanding of at least one major topic in each of the following three areas of political science: theoretical approaches to political science, American institutions and politics, and foreign and international politics.
-The courses offered in requirements V2, V3, and V4 satisfy these three areas.
+- Students will develop a more in-depth, sophisticated understanding of at least one major topic in each of the following three areas of political science: theories from a diversity of historical contexts and global political traditions, American institutions and politics, and foreign and international politics.
+This is the primary goal of our upper-level classes.

-- Experience in designing, completing, and defending a research project which gives students exposure to the process of research and discovery in political science.
-This is the focus of the 395/396 Political Science Seminar.
+- Students finalize their education by developing experience in designing, completing, and defending a research project, which gives students exposure to the process of research and discovery in political science.
+This is the focus of the 395 Political Science Seminar.

-- An exposure to the range of questions that social scientists pose and the tools and approaches they use to develop answers.
-This is found in 395 and 300 and elsewhere.
+- Students will dig deeper into material and gain exposure to the range of questions that social scientists pose and the tools and approaches they use to develop answers.
+This is found in all upper-level courses.

-Those majors electing to complete the Certificate Program in Quantitative Political Science Methods should:
+Those majors electing to complete the Certificate Program in Quantitative Political Science Methods will be able to:

 - Put their methodological skills to use as part of a supervised research project.